athif23/vue2html/README.md

 const { compileToHTML } = require('vue2html');
 const path = require('path');

+// Single path
-const html = compileToHTML('./Component.vue', {
+compileToHTML('./Component.vue', {
+  // You can pass props here to pass to your component
+  // Do note that this is only for single path only!
+  props: {},
   // You can pass vue-server-renderer's `context`
   context: {
     title: 'vue ssr',
     metas: `
         <meta name="keyword" content="vue,ssr">
         <meta name="description" content="vue srr demo">
     `,
-  }
-});

-console.log(html);
+  },
+  // Automatically write to a file with the name of the component
+  writeToFile: true
+}).then(({ Component }) => console.log(Component.html));

-// script
+// Multiple path
+compileToHTML(['./Component.vue', './Header.vue'], {
+  // Note: the order of the props need to be the same
+  // with the order of the paths
+  props: [
+    { name: "Athif Humam", count: 12 },
+    { color: 'black' }
+  ]
+})
 ```

 ## TODO

+[ ] Add css plugins
+[ ] Can pass folder path as an argument, like './components'
+[ ] Add more test

+> I'm honestly quite a newbie in this one, so if you can help, please do :)

-### Convert string instead of file
+[ ] Convert raw string instead of file

-I have not found a way to do this, and as far as I know rollup only allowed file path to be passed to their input options.
-So if someone know how to overcome this, please do tell me or you can just open up a PR.
-I would really appreaciate them :)
+> I haven't found a way to do this yet, and as far as I know, rollup only allowed file path to be passed to their input options.
+If someone know about this, please do tell me or you can just open up a PR.
+I would really appreciate it :)

 ## Contributors